erikwestra/mm-server/README.md

 > > > > uniquely identifying the message.
 This field will not be present for
 > > > > transactions that are not associated with messages.
 > >
+> > The transactions will be returned in descending timestamp order -- that is,
+> > the most recent transaction will be returned first.
+> >
 > > Note that only those transactions with a `status` value of "SUCCESS" will
 > > be included in this list.
 Pending and failed transactions will never be
 > > included.